Dependency

 dependency(IMPORT <lib-target-name> [...])

-dependency(ADD_INCLUDE_DIRECTORIES <lib-target-name> <SET|APPEND> PUBLIC <gen-expr>...)
+dependency(ADD_INCLUDE_DIRECTORIES <lib-target-name> <SET|APPEND> INTERFACE <gen-expr>...)

-dependency(SET_IMPORTED_LOCATION <lib-target-name> [CONFIGURATION <config-type>] PUBLIC <gen-expr>...)
+dependency(SET_IMPORTED_LOCATION <lib-target-name> [CONFIGURATION <config-type>] INTERFACE <gen-expr>...)

 dependency(EXPORT <lib-target-name>... <BUILD_TREE|INSTALL_TREE> [APPEND] OUTPUT_FILE <file-name>)